 (Acts 12:3-23) Herod saw how his murder of James pleased the Jews so he took Peter to murder him.
 But God had other plans and He engineered Peter's escape.
 Herod knew he would have another day to destroy Peter but first he had some king's business to attend to in Caesarea and upon a set day he sat upon his throne arrayed in royal apparel and made an oration to them.
 The people of Tyre and Sidon, whose country was nourished by Herod, gave a great shout and said; "It is the voice of a god, and not of a man."

 (Acts 13:9) Saul and Paul are the same person.
 (Acts 22:29) Paul was a Roman citizen; Paul is the Romanized name of Saul the Jew.
 We could go on and on about the sorting out but that is not the point here.
-We know it got sorted out or we wouldn't be Christians, we would either be Jews or heathen (Acts 4:8-12 esp.
+We know it got sorted out or we would not be Christians, we would either be proselyte Jews (Gentiles) or heathen (Acts 4:8-12 esp.
 V.12) because, according to scripture, there is no other choice available.

 THE CHURCH AT EPHESUS: THE PAST

 The Book of Acts describes Paul's missionary journeys.
 Ephesus was a crossroads in the Roman road system of supply, military, trade, travel and mail routes in Asia.
 Paul founded the church at Ephesus and made it his base of operations while he founded churches all over the Roman province of Asia.
 It is obvious the church at Ephesus held a warm spot in Paul's heart (Acts 20:16-38 esp.
 V.29-30) because when Paul knew he was going to be martyred he arranged a special audience with his friends and brothers from Ephesus.